mach10/js-games/README.md

 For this project you can use any programming language you wish.
 You can access any reference material online or locally.
 Feel free to make notes on paper, if you like.
 Finally, this is meant to be collaborative, and I’m your product manager.
 You can ask me any questions, and while we’re working, I may ask you questions to clarify decisions you’ve made.
 ### too easy?
-Modify the code to handle an arbitrary-size square grid.
-If the candidate used a “brute-force” method of checking for wins, ask them how to do it without brute-forcing.
-If the candidate is very comfortable and has completed the exercise, consider asking them to also return a “Draw” response if there is no winner and there are no winning moves remaining for either player.
+Modify the code to handle an arbitrary-size square grid. used a “brute-force” method of checking for wins? do it without brute-forcing. consider asking them to also return a “Draw” response if there is no winner and there are no winning moves remaining for either player.
-Did they write tests?
-If not, suggest they give it a try.
+Write tests